practicingruby/sandal.github.com/support.markdown

 <p>The easiest way to support me is by becoming a subscriber of my <a
 href="http://practicingruby.com">Practicing Ruby</a> journal.
-This will help me financially while giving you access to some of my best articles months before they becomes publicly available.</p>
+This will help me financially while giving you access to some of my best writing months before it becomes publicly available.</p>

 <p>If you would prefer to help me out generally without expecting
 anything in return, you are welcome to join my